FelixPe/rclex/README.md

 Multiple types can be specified separated by comma `,`.

-The following `config/config.exs` example wants to use `String` message type, `SetBool` service type and `RotateAbsolute` action type.
+The following `config/config.exs` example wants to use `String` message type, `SetBool` service type and `LookupTransform` action type.

 ```elixir
 import Config